PeakockCode/top-youtubers-cz-2024-doc/README.md

 ## Data origin

-Data about top YouTubers in Czech Republic in 2024 which includes <u>YouTuber Name</u> and key metrics we need such as:
+Data about top YouTubers in Czech Republic in 2024 which includes **YouTuber Name** and key metrics we need such as:

 - Number of subscribers
 - Number of views